CloudSDS/apiAppCSharp/README.md

 # apiAppCSharp
-This is a sample application that demonstrated how to user CloudSDS API from C# application
+This is a sample application that demonstrates how to user CloudSDS API from a C# application